akshaychandarkar/Taskify_App/README.md

 ## Overview

-**Taskify** is a simple and interactive task management app built using **React** and **TypeScript**.
+**Taskify** is a simple and interactive task management app, just like **To-Do-List**, built using **React** and **TypeScript**.
 It allows users to manage their tasks effectively with features like adding, editing, completing, deleting, and drag-and-drop functionality.

 ##  Features